Soledad Miranda

 Currito de la Cruz

 Click here for a synopsis, pictures, and video from Currito de la Cruz and here to find it on IMDB.
-This movie is for sale in the store.
+This movie is available on Blu-Ray and is for sale in the store.
 My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.

 Soledad fans should see it because: In this movie we see Soledad stretch her drama muscles in a challenging role in which she evolves from a silly girl into a mature single mother.
 She acts alongside some of Spain's leading men in her sizable role.
-She also sings a heartfelt song during a religious procession and we later see her dance yet again.
+We also see her flamenco dancing.
 She is very gorgeous and sophisticated-looking in this film.
-Furthermore, Soledad was proud of this film.
+Furthermore, Soledad was extremely proud of this film; it was her favorite throughout her career.
 Bullfighting, however, is a deplorable sport and this movie is very graphic.

 *Sound of Horror (1965)...Maria

-...aka El sonido de la muerte; El sonido prehistórico; The Sound from a Million Years Ago; Sound of Death
+...aka El sonido de la muerte; Prigionieri dell'orrore; The Prehistoric Sound; The Sound from a Million Years Ago

 Director: José Antonio Nieves Conde